 Lip Gloss Collection & Ranking

 Sadly, the ColourPop x Disney Villains Ultra Glossy Lips were my biggest lip product disappointment of 2019.
 The formula is too metallic, extremely sticky, drying, and generally unflattering on the lips.
-Beyond these issues, I dislike the brush applicator tip.
+Also, I dislike the brush applicator tip.

-I’m glad to have received the Flower Beauty Galaxy Glaze Gloss at Beautycon LA because this is a transformative gloss.
-However, the light purple tint and sticky finish makes me less inclined to reach for this gloss.
+I’m glad to have received the Flower Beauty Galaxy Glaze Gloss at Beautycon LA.
+I love that this is a transformative gloss.
+However, the light purple tint and sticky finish make me less inclined to reach for this gloss.

 Flower Beauty, Natasha Denona, Urban Decay, Shared Planet, and Givenchy

 From a formula standpoint, the Natasha Denona Lip Glosses feel stickier than others on this list.
-They are not as sticky as previous glosses that I’ve decluttered, but it is less comfortable than others included on this list.
+However, they are not as sticky as previous glosses that I’ve decluttered, but the formula is less comfortable than others further down on this list.

-The Polar Bear Bundle contains an icy white shade, Wintry and Hudson Bay, a deep mauve.
+The Polar Bear Bundle contains an icy white shade, Wintry, and Hudson Bay, a deep mauve.
 While I enjoy the colors of these glosses, the formula feels stickier than most of the other glosses on this list.
-Wintry is stickier than Hudson Bay
+Also, Wintry is stickier than Hudson Bay

 Il Makiage, Shared Planet, Natasha Denona & More!

-Iconic London is a newer brand to me that I tried for the first time in 2019 after receiving a product in my October Boxycharm.
-In particular, the Lip Plumping Lip Gloss is the first Iconic London product I tried from the brand.
+Iconic London is a newer brand to me.
+I tried it for the first time in 2019 after receiving a product in my October Boxycharm.
+In particular, the Lip Plumping Lip Gloss is the first Iconic London product I tried.

-The Lip Plumping Lip Gloss feels cooling on the lips, but I don’t notice a huge plumping effect on the lip.
-However, I enjoy the color and the formula does feel nice on the lips.
+The Lip Plumping Lip Gloss feels cooling on the lips, but I don’t notice a huge plumping effect.
+However, I enjoy the color and the formula does feel nice.